jeradg/style-tiles-with-scss/README.md

 CodePen Pro and update styles on the fly in Live View in a meeting with your client.
 Get your in-browser design on.

 ##A brief explanation
 - Start at the top of the SCSS for the most basic options, and move down for more fine-grained styling.
+(For simplicity, the SCSS is all kept in a single file.
+If you'd prefer to use partials, that works too.)

 - The SCSS is sectioned into (from top -> bottom):
   - Basic styling